Work Remotely, Stay Connected

 Remote work in Upstate New York, without compromise

-If you’re looking for a place where you can work remotely in New York while living somewhere quieter, more affordable, and closer to nature, you’re not alone.
+If you’re looking for a place that supports remote work in Upstate New York while living somewhere quieter, more affordable, and closer to nature, you’re not alone.

 More people are choosing small towns in Upstate New York as a base for remote work.
 Not to disconnect, but to create a better balance between work and daily life.